centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-elasticsearch-metrics.md

 | Path            | /usr/share/centreon-broker/lua/elastic-metrics-apiv2.lua |
 | Filter category | Neb                                                     |

-5. To enable Centreon to connect to your Elasticsearch equipment, fill in the following mandatory parameters.
+5. To enable Centreon to connect to your Elasticsearch server, fill in the following mandatory parameters.
 The fields for the first entry are already present.
 Click on the **+Add a new entry** link located below the **Filter category** table to add another one.

 | Type   | Name            | Description                       | Example                                           |
 | ------ | --------------- | --------------------------------------- | ------------------------------------------------------- |